MobilityData/mobility-feed-api/functions-python/tasks_executor/src/tasks/validation_reports/README.md

 Finds GTFS datasets that are missing a validation report **or** have a report from an older validator version, then triggers a GCP Workflow for each one.

+By default "older version" means "not the exact version returned by the validator endpoint".
+Set `filter_validator_version_prefix` (e.g. `"8."`) to instead target datasets that lack **any** report matching that major-version prefix — useful when you want to re-validate everything missing an `8.*` report regardless of the exact patch version the endpoint reports.

 The task is **resumable**: if it times out mid-loop, calling it again skips datasets that were already triggered (tracked in `task_execution_log`).